archlinux/infrastructure/docs/servers.md

 ## monitoring.archlinux.org

-  Prometheus and Grafana server which collects performance/metrics from our services and runs alertmanager.
+  Prometheus, Loki and Grafana server which collects performance/metrics and logs from our services and runs alertmanager.

 ### Services
   - Alertmanager